 So rather than ordering another new pack of seeds, your chosen plant can already be the starter for you to grow one or several more exactly like it.
 However, the word goes around that cloning fast version strains of marijuana have been difficult to completely impossible to achieve, unlike traditional plants or strains.
 After many users have gone through trials and errors, cloning fast versions can, in fact, be achieved by following the proper procedures.

 So for successful cloning to be possible, look no further with this guide for cloning fast version cannabis 101:

 Finding the Perfect Choice Cut

 The best part to clone is the lower branches – they should sport vibrant color and have an overall healthy appearance.
 The lower branches are more mature, of course than those that are growing in higher parts of the plant, increasing their chances of survival, unlike smaller and younger branches.
 If you notice any discoloration or other suspicious features on the branch, do not use this for cloning.
-Get a good look and feel to the branches to examine its health before cutting it off.
+Get a good look and feel to the branches to examine their health before cutting them off.